schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 This module allows using various SCPs as described below.
 We try to adhere to best practices of not attaching SCPs to the root of the organisation when possible; in the event you need to pass a list of OU names, be sure to have the exact name as the matching is case sensitive.

+#### Deny ability to disable Security Hub

+Enabling this SCP removes a member account's ability to disable Security Hub.

+This is SCP is enabled by default, but can be disabled by setting `aws_deny_disabling_security_hub` variable to `false`.

 #### Deny ability to leave Organization

 Enabling this SCP removes a member account's ability to leave the AWS organisation.